Workday/canvas-kit/modules/common/react/README.md

 #### `popperOptions: PopperOptions`

-> Addtional options passed to the `popper.js` instance.
+> Additional options passed to the `popper.js` instance.

 ---